 Way back in -93 our Boss decided that 3D was the coolest thing on earth (yes, because Jurassic Park, Terminator 2 and such) and abandoned his wannabee programming career.
-Boss went straight to Silicon Graphics and started importing these huge refrigerator-sized computers which made virtual dinosaurs and spaceships possible.
+Boss went straight to Silicon Graphics and started importing these massive refrigerator-sized computers which made virtual dinosaurs and spaceships possible.
 And a motion capture system.
 And ancient 3D programs which cost nearly as much as the refrigerators they ran on.
 Not to mention the compositing systems.
-Anyway, in just a few years time Megafront went from a one-man company to Scandinavia's biggest reseller and support provider of all that stuff, to the great joy of the budding game and visual effects industries.
-Boss was happy - but there were dark clouds gathering on the digital horizon.
+Anyway, in just a few years time Megafront went from a one-person company to Scandinavia's biggest reseller and support provider of all that stuff, to the great joy of the budding game and visual effects industries.
+Boss was happy - but dark clouds were gathering on the digital horizon.

-PlaygroundSquad was one of the very first educations of its type, now it's the oldest one still running in Europe.
-Many of us now working for Boss went there and learned about dinosaurs before getting out in the industry.
+PlaygroundSquad was one of the very first educations of its type, and now it's the oldest one still running in Europe.
+Many of us currently working for Boss went there and learned about dinosaurs before getting out in the industry.
 Over the years Tension became the biggest supplier of virtual terminator competence in Scandinavia, as it operated not only PlaygroundSquad but also masterclasses for people already working in the business.

 But Tensions history doesn't end there.
-Actually, that's almost where it started for real.
-Because during this decade Boss acquired a whole building (the Tensionhuset), set up a Game Incubator for business start-ups, got game development kits from Sony for both internal projects at Tension and the educations, procured new hardware such as "motion bases" (motorized chairs where you can pretend you are driving spaceships), became a game publisher, bought a shiny new motion capture system, made us work with mobile platforms, GPS tracking, virtual reality headsets, bulldozer steering, augmented reality, and many other things.
+That's almost where it started for real.
+Because during this decade, Boss acquired a whole building (the Tensionhuset), set up a Game Incubator for business start-ups, got game development kits from Sony for both internal projects at Tension and the educations, procured new hardware such as "motion bases" (motorized chairs where you can pretend you are driving spaceships), became a game publisher, bought a shiny new motion capture system, made us work with mobile platforms, GPS tracking, virtual reality headsets, bulldozer steering, augmented reality, and many other things.